CAE Reading and Use of English Part 8

 54 D. The very last sentence of the paragraph has the answer.
 The author judges the idea to be noble, but taking place for a different, dopamine-related reason.

-55 C. Last sentence of the paragraph gives the examples how people seek more of the same sensation, becoming addicted to the adrenaline-dopamine reaction.
+55 C. Last sentence of the paragraph gives examples how people seek more of the same sensation, becoming addicted to the adrenaline-dopamine reaction.

 56 C. In the middle, the chemical reaction associated with adrenaline injection is described.